Mamie Eisenhower: Managing the White House

-During her tenure, she had several rooms redecorated in her favorite colors of pink and green.
-Eisenhower was especially active during the Christmas season, during which time she had the White House heavily decorated for the occasion and bought gifts for the White House staff.
-In 1958, she was also reported to be the first person to initiate Halloween decorations to be put up in the White House.
-Her attempts to decorate the White House were complicated by a lack of federal funding, and much of her changes depended on private donations.
-She dedicated much time to the flower arrangements of the White House, favoring gladiolus plants.
+During her tenure, she had several rooms redecorated in her favorite colors, pink and green.
+Eisenhower was especially active during the Christmas season, during which she had the White House heavily decorated for the occasion and bought gifts for the White House staff.
+In 1958, she was also reported to be the first person to initiate Halloween decorations for the White House.
+Her attempts to decorate the White House were complicated by lack of federal funding, and many of her changes depended on private donations.
+She dedicated much time to the flower arrangements of the White House, favoring gladioli.
 Her possessiveness over White House decor sometimes caused conflict with the staff, as it contradicted the recognized norm that the first family were residents rather than owners of the White House.
-She held great reverence for the building itself, saying that she "never drove up to the south portico without a lump coming to [her] throat".
+She held great reverence for the building, saying that she "never drove up to the south portico without a lump coming to [her] throat".

-When Ike suffered from a heart attack in 1955, Mamie helped keep him warm and get him medical attention.
+When Ike had a heart attack in 1955, Mamie helped keep him warm and get him medical attention.
 Afterward, she regularly tended to him, limiting his work schedule, managing his diet, and taking his mail.
 She also had a room set aside upstairs in the White House where he could practice his painting in solitude.
-She provided him strong emotional support at a time in which he did not have the energy or desire to carry out his responsibilities as president.
-When it was unclear whether Ike would run for a second term in 1956 due to his health, Mamie encouraged him to run.
-She was protective of her husband during his periods of illness, at one point informing Pat Nixon without his knowledge that he was not healthy enough to campaign for Richard Nixon in the 1960 presidential election.
+She gave him strong emotional support at a time when he lacked the energy or desire to carry out his responsibilities as president.
+When it was unclear whether Ike would run for reelection in 1956 due to his health, Mamie encouraged him to run.
+She was protective of him during his periods of illness, at one point informing Pat Nixon without his knowledge that he was not healthy enough to campaign for Richard Nixon in the 1960 presidential election.
 Mamie also had medical concerns of her own; among others, she was uneasy on her feet due to Ménière's disease, an inner-ear disorder that affects equilibrium, which fed rumors that she had a drinking problem.